-If my insurance agent had my best interest in mind, he would have done whatever was necessary to bump up my insurance coverage.
+If my client’s insurance agent had her best interest in mind, he would have done whatever was necessary to bump up the insurance coverage.

-But, as we all know by now, he doesn’t care about my financial well-being.
-As a salesperson who works on commission, he has the incentive to care more about his financial health than mine.
+But, as we all know by now, he doesn’t care about her financial well-being.
+As a salesperson who works on commission, he has the incentive to care more about his financial health than anyone else’s.

 The bottom line: No matter what you’re buying – whether it’s a moped, life insurance, or a mutual fund – you should know how your salesperson is compensated.